datopian/playbook/guide/README.md

 #### Team invoicing on Xero:

--   Before the invoicing process, you will be invited to AET Xero.
+-   Before the invoicing process, you will be invited to Viderum Xero.
 You should accept the invitation and set up your password.
 -   NOTE: Team must **submit their invoices by 7th** each month and will be paid by the 11th latest.
 For those who haven’t submitted their invoices on time will simply be paid the following month.
 -   Team member **Invoice** instructions:
     -   Log in with your account